emcconville/cif/README.md

 ## Usage

-Basic usage can be described s ...
+Basic usage can be described as ...

     cif <filter> [arguments, ...] <output>